ismms-himc/helper_functions_10x/processing_modules.md

 ```

 ## 2) Initialize Cell Metadata
-Calc UMI-sum and number of unique measurements for GEX, ADT, HTO
+Calc UMI-sum and number of unique
+urements for GEX, ADT, HTO.
+Always define `Sample` cell metadata (if hashed experiment, initialize with `NaN`, this will be overwritten after dehashing).

+** change meas to count

 ```
 df_meta = calc_feat_sum_and_meas_across_cells(feat_data, inst_feat)